qupath/qupath-docs/docs/advanced/imagej.md

 Sending an image region & objects to ImageJ
 :::

-The screenshot above depicts how this works.
+The screenshot above shows how this works.
-The selected object within QuPath defines the region that will be sent, and -- so long as it isn't a rectangle -- this becomes converted into a selected ROI in ImageJ (shown in yellow in both applications).
+The selected object within QuPath defines the region that will be sent, and this becomes converted into a selected ROI in ImageJ (shown in yellow in both applications).
 All other QuPath objects within the region are converted into ROIs and added to the ImageJ overlay.

 The names of the ROIs are also set according to how they appear in QuPath, often based upon their {doc}`classification <../concepts/classifications>`.